-The meaning of the character 語 (go)
+The meaning of the ideogram 語 (go)

 The etymology of “go” dates back to ancient China, where the ideogram was originally used to represent speech or language in general.
-It is believed that the root “五” (go) was added to emphasize the idea of a variety of sounds, thus expressing the diversity and complexity of human language.
+It is believed that the radical “五” (go) was added to emphasize the idea of a variety of sounds, thus expressing the diversity and complexity of human language.

 List of Languages in Japanese